 Look for institutions, their locations, and courses thoroughly.
 Consider a course that offers the best specialisations and suits your planned professional path.

 Once you have decided on the ideal course for you, you'll need to figure out which education provider offers it and which one best meets your needs.
 You should even take into consideration the campus size and the available amenities.
-And if you are an international student, do not forget to consider support services offered by the institution.
+And if you are an international student, remember to consider the support services offered by the institution.

-You can use the internet to find different education providers in Australia and inquire about the courses and facilities they offer.
+You can use the internet to find different education providers in Australia and inquire about their courses and facilities.

 Step 2: Go Through the Application Process

-When you've decided on a course and an education provider, it is time to go through an application process and select an Australian institution of your choice.
+When you've decided on a course and an education provider, it is time to go through an application process and select an Australian institution.
 You can visit the institution's website, go to their Enquire Now page, and submit a direct enquiry.

 To ensure that you are eligible, follow the points below:

-You can also get in touch with an overseas representative of the institution to which you are applying or contact an education agent in your country who can help you with the application process.
+You can also contact an overseas representative of the institution you are applying to or get an education agent in your country who can help you with the application process.

 Here are a few things that your application form may require you to submit: